KDE/digikam-doc/left_sidebar/mapsearch_view.rst

     The digiKam Map Search Tool from Left Sidebar

+To access the Map Search Tool, click on the **Map** tab in the Left Sidebar.

 The earth view is a topographical map of our beautiful home planet.
 Optional map overlays include the navigation control shown in the figure, along with a compass rose and a scale bar that are not shown.

-Clicking on the navigation control's arrow buttons moves the map frame north/south or east/west.
+Clicking on the navigation control's arrow buttons rotates the globe to move the map frame north/south or east/west.
 You can also move the map frame by using the keyboard arrow keys, or by clicking and dragging on the map.
 Navigating via click and drag is a particular easy and precise way to adjust the map frame.

 Zoom in and out by moving the navigation control's vertical slider up and down, by clicking on the navigation control's + and - buttons, by using the Zoom in |zoom_in| and Zoom out |zoom_out| buttons just below the map, by scrolling the mouse wheel, or by using the :kbd:`+` and :kbd:`-` keys on the keyboard.